HamishClulee/more-art-than.science/front/src/views/posts/tipsfornewplayers.md

 <template v-if="something">
   <div>{{ someOtherData }}</div>
   <cooler-component></cooler-component>
-  <span>{{ fooBar }}
+  <span>{{ fooBar }}</span>
 </template>
 ```

 #### Use `!important` when we don’t need to

-Anytime you find you self using !important you are probably in the wrong.
-When you find your self in a position in which you feel like you have to use the !important rule, it is generally because the structure of the CSS/SCSS files in your code base is incorrect.
-The biggest thing to remember is that CSS built as a hieracy, the reason you have to use !important is either because someone else used it before you (which leads to a never ending battle in CSS of over ridding rules using !important) or, because third party vendor CSS files have been included too far down in the CSS hieracy.
+Anytime you find you self using `!important` you are probably in the wrong.
+When you find your self in a position in which you feel like you have to use the `!important` rule, it is generally because the structure of the CSS/SCSS files in your code base is incorrect.
+The biggest thing to remember is that CSS built as a hieracy, the reason you have to use `!important` is either because someone else used it before you (which leads to a never ending battle in CSS of over ridding rules using `!important`) or, because third party vendor CSS files have been included too far down in the CSS hieracy.

-I admit that some times you will have to use !important - but - before you use it, take a moment and ask your self why you are having to use it.
+I admit that some times you will have to use `!important` - but - before you use it, take a moment and ask your self why you are having to use it.

 It's much better to fix the problem than avoid it.
 If you look at the CSS rules in the browser developer console, can you see if you’re over ridding a rule from a Vendor css file, or a rule that we wrote.
 If it’s a Vendor rule, then look at where it's being imported, is it in main.js?
 If it is, is it imported before, or after the file you are currently working on?

-If you can’t work out why your having to use !important get in touch with Hamish and get some help, it's usually pretty easy to fix.
+If you can’t work out why your having to use `!important` get in touch with Hamish and get some help, it's usually pretty easy to fix.

 ### Using a library when you could just write the code yourself